 The Process PHP Credentials option must also be enabled to use HTTP authentication.

 - Accept HTTP Authentication*: this setting controls whether Squiz Matrix should use a user name sent from an external authentication mechanism (for example, an authentication system provided by a web server or a proxy) to automatically log in a user, without them having to enter their password directly into the system.
 Squiz Matrix will assume the user has been successfully authenticated from the external system and does not check the password entered during the original authentication against their Squiz Matrix password.

-- HTTP Authentication Variable*: this setting controls the PHP server variable used to authenticate external users, if Accept HTTP Authentication setting is turned on.
-There are two common variables for this setting:
+- HTTP Authentication Variable*: this setting controls the PHP server variable used to authenticate external users if Accept HTTP Authentication setting is turned on.

-- HTTP_*: some proxies may send a user name as a HTTP header instead.
-Generally speaking, to convert from a HTTP header name to a server variable name, the header name should be capitalised, hyphens should be change to underscores, and HTTP_ added to the front.
+- HTTP_*: some proxies may send a user name as an HTTP header instead.
+Generally speaking, to convert from an HTTP header name to a server variable name, the header name should be capitalised, hyphens should be changed to underscores, and HTTP_ added to the front.
 For example, if the user name is returned in a header X-User-Name, this setting should be set to HTTP-X-USER-NAME.